omnimail/omnimail/README.md

 #### Installation

-To use the Postmark sender class, you will need to install the `wildbit/postmark-php` library using composer.
+To use the Postmark mailer class, you will need to install the `wildbit/postmark-php` library using composer.

 ```
 composer require wildbit/postmark-php